sindrets/diffview.nvim/README.md

 - `focus_entry`
   - Like `select_entry`, but also bring the cursor to the right diff split.
     Available in both the file panel and the file history panel.
+- `goto_file_edit`
+  - Works like `goto_file` except instead of creating a new split it will just open the file in the last accessed window.

 ## File History